stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_1.md

 ## {{ site.data.mythic_plus.crawth }} trash
 ** {{ site.data.mythic_plus.guardian_sentry }} **
-* Get out or line of sight the big {{ site.data.mythic_plus.expel_intruders }}.
+* Get out or line of sight the big {{ site.data.mythic_plus.expel_intruders }} cast.
-* Dodge {{ site.data.mythic_plus.deadly_winds }} AoE and Tornado.
+* Dodge {{ site.data.mythic_plus.deadly_winds }} swirlies and Tornado.
 In higher keys, a single tick can kill you.
 Move straight away even if you have to cancel your cast.

 ** {{ site.data.mythic_plus.alpha_eagle }} **
 * Use {{ site.data.spell.wind_shear }} to interrupt {{ site.data.mythic_plus.call_of_the_flock }}.